userotti/suite/performance/inspect/omit-type-attributes-for-style-sheets-and-scripts.md

-Do not use type attributes for style sheets (unless not using CSS) and scripts (unless not using JavaScript).
+Type attributes (`type="text/css"` and `type="text/javascript"`) for style sheets and scripts aren't required in HTML5 (unless using something other than css or javascript).

 Specifying type attributes in these contexts is not necessary as HTML5 implies text/css and text/javascript as defaults. **This can be safely done even for older browsers.**